 The Basics of Becoming a Child and Family Social Worker

 Those researching on how to become a Child and Family Social Worker should know some things about social work first, before looking to specialize their study.
 A social worker is a trained professional who helps people improve their social well-being.
 Child and Family Social Workers help children and families in need of assistance.

 They counsel families through issues, such as poverty, unemployment, and mental health by helping clients get necessary benefits, such as food stamps, and find services, such as child care.
 They also protect children who are at risk of abuse or neglect.
 They may help locate foster families, organize adoptions, or bring families back together.

 School Social Workers work with teachers, school administrators, and parents to improve student’s academic performance and social development.
 They might also pursue careers in child protective services or the court system.
 They deal with issues relating to bullying, truancy, and inappropriate behavior.
 One important part of the job is maintaining records and the case history — which is why they are sometimes called caseworkers.

 Hurdles to Becoming a Child and Family Social Worker?

-I think the biggest hurdles I faced as an entry level worker were insecurities about working with clients who were older in age than I was.
+I think the biggest hurdles I faced as an entry level caseworker were insecurities about working with clients who were older in age than I was.
 Overcoming that included many hours of practicing my work and becoming as knowledgeable as possible about policies and procedures.
 When I gained the knowledge and practice, I built confidence to be able to tell myself that I am skilled and adept in my process while still remaining humble to realize that there is still so much to learn.

 Click To Tweet!

 - Nicole Fowler BS, Adoption Counselor @ Adoption Agency